CBD vs THC: The Complete Guide to Cannabis

 And while none of these options will get you high, if you’re worried about drug testing, you’re probably better off being safe than sorry.

-2. Do all CBD Products Do the Same Thing?
+Do all CBD Products do the Same Thing?

-In short, no. There is an almost countless number of new CBD products these days.
-From cotton candy to shampoo to bath bombs, it’s getting hard to find something that CBD isn’t in, but many people still want to know if these wacky, new ways of taking CBD are even any different from just taking a CBD oil capsule.
+There are almost countless numbers of new CBD products these days.
+From cotton candy to shampoo to bath bombs, it can be hard to find something that CBD isn’t in.
+However, many people still want to know if these wacky, new ways of taking CBD are actually any different from just taking a CBD oil capsule.
 So let’s break it down.

-Despite all the flash presentation, CBD can only be taken in three different ways – as an ingestible, a topical, or a sublingual tincture.
+Despite all the flashy presentations, CBD can only be taken in three different ways: an ingestible, sublingual tincture, or topical.
 Every weird CBD product you’ve ever seen will fit into one of these three categories.
 But how does each group work?

 Each edible product will contain a certain amount of CBD per serving, which allows you to know precisely how much CBD you are taking every time.
 After swallowing, the CBD makes its way to your stomach, where it is digested and absorbed into the bloodstream.

-Because edible products are typically pre-measured and easy to take on the go, most people traveling with CBD oil carry edibles because they allow you to get the CBD you need without slowing down your day.
+Edible products are typically pre-measured and easy to take on the go, making them popular with most people who want to travel with CBD oil.
+Carrying edibles allows you to get the perfect amount of CBD you need without slowing down your day.

-First of all, “sublingual” just means “under the tongue,” and a “tincture” is a mixture of CBD and a carrier oil (like MCT oil), that is either taken directly with a dropper or mixed into food.
+They’re usually a mixture of CBD and a carrier oil (like MCT oil) taken directly with a dropper or mixed into food.

-And just like that definition suggests, to take a CBD oil tincture, just place a full dropper of CBD oil under your tongue, hold it there for 30-60 seconds, and swallow.
+To take a CBD oil tincture, just place a full dropper of CBD oil under your tongue, hold it there for 30 to 60 seconds, and swallow.
 Another option is to add a drop or two of your favorite CBD oil tincture to your coffee, smoothie, or nearly any dish.